boltlabs-inc/zip-spec/zip-bolt-support.rst

 (a) ``OP_CLTV`` - absolute lock time
 (b) ``OP_CSV`` - relative lock time
 (c) 2-of-2 multi-sig transparent address support
-(d) Transaction non-malleability
+(d) Transaction non-malleability for t-addresses
 (e) ``OP_BOLT`` opcode: takes two inputs as argument (a mode and a serialized token) and outputs a `True` or `False` on the stack:

 - Mode 1 (``OPEN``).
 The opcode expects a channel token and validates that the channel opening is correct.
-That is, validates  that the opening of the initial wallet commitment specified with the customer’s channel token.
+That is, validates the opening of the initial wallet commitment specified with the customer’s channel token.
 - Mode 2 (``CLOSE``).
 The opcode expects a channel closure token (with refund token and hash of wallet pub key for latest state embedded) as part of closing transaction.
 It validates the signature on the closure token first.
 Then, validates the refund token and verifies two additional constraints: (1) there are two outputs in the closing transaction: one paying the merchant his balance and the other paying the customer, (2) the customer’s payout is timelocked (to allow for merchant dispute).
 - Mode 3 (``DISPUTE``).
 The opcode expects a revocation token.
 It validates the revocation token with respect to the wallet pub key posted by customer in closing transaction.
-If valid, then it means that the refund token will be invalidated.
+If valid, it means that the refund token will be invalidated.

-**Note**: that we wrote this specification assuming P2WSH because this enables transaction non-malleability and allows unconfirmed transaction dependency chains.
+**Note**: We assume P2WSH as it enforces transaction non-malleability and allows unconfirmed transaction dependency chains.
 Another approach to transaction non-malleability would be acceptable.

 **Privacy Limitations**.
 With T-addresses, we give up the ability to hide the initial balance for the funding transaction and final balances when closing the channel.
 Channel opening and closing will be distinguishable on the network due to use of ``OP_BOLT`` opcodes.